LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document_tmp.md

 The work aims to facilitate magnetic field characterization and improve the exchange of data between different user groups.
 Complete documentation, tutorials and tests will enable users to use the framework efficiently and adapt it to their specific requirements.

-The application of the developed framework for the characterization of different magnets and the integration of magnetic field sensors serve as practical applications and validation of the developed solution.
+The application of the developed framework for the characterization of different magnets and the integration of various available magnetic field sensors serve the practical application and validation of the developed solution.